locborgtus/mic/course/2_c/9_string.md

 * strncat - concatenate one string with part of another
 * strncmp - compare parts of two strings
 * strrchr - string scanning operation, looks for the last occurence instead of first
+* strstr - find a string inside another string (needle in a haystack)

 Write example programs to understand what they do.
 Use the man pages to see how they are called by typing `man strcat`, for example.